Products Inspection Types Explained

 - On-site inspector within and same-day report

-- Easy online ordering and custom inspection protocol
+- Easy online ordering and customs inspection protocol

 As an independent quality control company, we stand by you and protect your business interests.

-Online Management of Your Quality Control Needs– You create your account for free, plan your Inspections Online, pay and receive your detailed Inspection Reports in electronic format.
+- Online Management of your Quality Control Needs: You create your account for free, plan your Inspections Online, and pay and receive your detailed Inspection Reports in electronic format.

-Speed and simplicity– We guarantee the intervention of one of our inspectors in time
+- Speed and simplicity: We guarantee the intervention of one of our inspectors on time

 Detailed inspection reports– 80% of our reports are submitted on the same day of the Inspection.
 All our reports include detailed shots.
 You see what the Inspector sees.